tongwu-msft/azure-rest-api-specs/api-index/index.md

 ## Register your client application with Azure AD

-Most Azure services (such as Azure Resource Manager providers and Service Management APIs) require your client code to authenticate with valid credentials before you can call the service's API.
+Most Azure services (such as [Azure Resource Manager providers](https://azure.microsoft.com/documentation/articles/resource-manager-supported-services/) and the classic Service Management APIs) require your client code to authenticate with valid credentials before you can call the service's API.
 Authentication is coordinated between the parties by Azure AD, which provides your client with an [access token](https://azure.microsoft.com/documentation/articles/active-directory-dev-glossary/#access-token) as proof of the authentication/authorization.
 The token is then sent to the Azure service in the HTTP Authorization header of all subsequent REST API requests.
 The token's [claims](https://azure.microsoft.com/documentation/articles/active-directory-dev-glossary/#claim) also provide information to the service, allowing it to validate the client and perform any required authorization.

 If you are using a REST API that does not use integrated Azure AD authentication, or you've already registered your client, you can skip to the [Create the request](#create-the-request) section.